 Folks like us, who take tests like the GMAT, are generally successful: we’re college graduates and proficient in careers.
 Our heads have gotten us far, and that’s great.
 In a way, though, that’s precisely the problem.
 There are certain times when we need to think hard about something, but the mind creates thoughts 24/7 regardless of whether thoughts are needed.
 The mind continuous “secretes” thoughts much as, say, the saliva glands continuously secrete saliva.
 Not every thought that passes through our heads is true, and in particular, the more charged thoughts often are based on scanty evidence and/or wildly improbable scenarios, and yet these are the ones that can deeply drive our emotions.
 Often the difference between feeling confident or defeated walking into a situation has to do with the thought-cycle that is spinning at the moment.
 How does one bring discipline and conscious choice to bear on one’s thoughts?

-Just as one can be mindful of one’s body or one’s breathe, one can be mindful of one’s thoughts.
+Just as one can be mindful of one’s body or one’s breath, one can be mindful of one’s thoughts.
 This means simply watching the thoughts as a stream, as a passing parade.
 When one feels one’s self starting to get engulfed in the rollercoaster of a particular thought-pattern, one simply steps back and labels it “thought.”
 By that label, we are not saying it is true or false, simply a thought, no more.

 If this is new to you, then at first, it will seem next to impossible.
 Much more than other forms of mindfulness, mindfulness of thought requires tremendous perseverance and conscientiousness.
 One might find visualization and related tricks helpful – for example, imagining an unpleasant scene in your head getting smaller and smaller, or imagining turning down the volume on a troubling voice in one’s head.
 At first, one simply realizes in retrospect, “I had that thought, and then I went on that whole emotional ride when I didn’t have to!”
 With practice, though, one creates space: space between one’s self and the entrance to the rollercoaster, space to insert a more positive thought — or space simply to be mindful and breathe deeply.
 Imagine being able to walk into your GMAT with that kind of inner spaciousness!
 Imagine being able to approach your career like that!